AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 used to store intermediate values of variables in the program.

 For example, we specify below the subprogram ``Do_Two_Things`` in two steps using the global variable ``V_Interm`` to store the intermediate value of ``V`` between the two things to be done.
-Note that, conceptually, this usage could be expressed using an existential quantification on the variable ``V_Interm``.
-This cannot always be done in SPARK as quantification in Ada is restricted to :ada:`for ... loop` patterns.
+Note that this usage could be expressed using an existential quantification on the variable ``V_Interm``, although this would be very inefficient at runtime to iterate over all integers.
+Besides, this cannot always be done in SPARK as quantification in Ada is restricted to :ada:`for ... loop` patterns.
 What is more, supplying the value of the variable may help the prover to effectively verify the contracts.

 .. code:: ada